 This Quarterly Report on Form 10-Q contains forward-looking statements that involve risks and uncertainties.
 All statements other than statements of historical facts contained in this Quarterly Report on Form 10-Q are forward-looking statements.
-In some cases, you can identify forward-looking statements by words such as "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "seek," "should," "target," "will," "would," or the negative of these words or other comparable terminology.
+In some cases, you can identify forward-looking statements by words such as "anticipate," "believe," "contemplate," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "seek," "should," "target," "will," "would," or the negative of these words or other comparable terminology.
 These forward-looking statements include, but are not limited to, statements about our financial performance, and are subject to a number of risks, uncertainties and assumptions, including those described in this Quarterly Report on Form 10-Q and in "Part I, Item 1A, Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2017 or other filings that we make with the Securities and Exchange Commission, or SEC.
 Moreover, we operate in a very competitive and rapidly changing environment, and new risks emerge from time to time.
 It is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
 In light of these risks, uncertainties and assumptions, the forward-looking events and circumstances discussed in this Quarterly Report on Form 10-Q may not occur and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.

 You should not rely upon forward-looking statements as predictions of future events.
-Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee that the future results, levels of activity, performance or events and circumstances reflected in the forward-looking statements will be achieved or occur.
+Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee that the future results, levels of activity, performance, events or circumstances reflected in the forward-looking statements will be achieved or occur.
 You should read this Quarterly Report on Form 10-Q, and the documents that we reference herein and have filed with the SEC, with the understanding that our actual future results, levels of activity, performance, and events and circumstances may be materially different from what we expect.
 We undertake no obligation to update publicly any forward-looking statements for any reason after the date of this Quarterly Report on Form 10-Q to conform these statements to new information, actual results or to changes in our expectations, except as required by law.

-Unless the context otherwise requires, the terms "Quanterix," the "Company," "we," "us" and "our" in this Quarterly Report on Form 10-Q refer to Quanterix Corporation.
+Unless the context otherwise requires, the terms "Quanterix," the "Company," "we," "us" and "our" in this Quarterly Report on Form 10-Q refer to Quanterix Corporation and its subsidiaries.
 "Quanterix," "Simoa," "Simoa HD-1," "SR-X," "HD-1 Analyzer" and our logo are our trademarks.
-All other service marks,
+All other service marks, trademarks and trade names appearing in this Quarterly Report on Form 10-Q are the property of their respective owners.
+We do not intend our use or display of other companies' trade names, trademarks or service marks to imply a relationship with, or endorsement or sponsorship of us by, these other companies.